Home Latest PDF of RPFT: Registered Pulmonary Function Technologist

 - Inhaled medication delivery (for example, MDI, DPI, nebulizers)

-- Sputum trial collection
+- Sputum demo collection

 - Blood gas analysis (for example, pH, PO2, PCO2)